 How do I sit in a chair with crutches?

-- Turn and back up to the chair until you feel the edge of it against the back of your legs.
+- Make sure the chair is sturdy and will not move.
+Turn and back up to the chair until you feel the edge of it against the backs of your legs.
 Keep your injured leg forward.

 How do I get up from a chair with crutches?

 - Sit on the edge of your chair.

 - Push up with your hands using the crutches or arms of the chair.
 Put your weight on your uninjured foot as you get up.